3xr-space/docs/README.md

 3XR was modified today (September 9, 2021) to render Remote Components that are served from `external_space`.

-All of this will be likely changed in the short term and was mostly modified to help a hacker during the MetaBUIDL hack to complete his challenge.
+All of this will be likely changed in the short term and was mostly modified to help a hacker (@sainthiago) during the MetaBUIDL hack to complete his challenge.

 ## Wallet Connection